farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 classes produced by the different CRAC creators allow the user to access meta-information about the CRAC creation process, and to map the original file to the created artifacts in the FARAO object, or to error messages if some objects could not be imported.
-This is particularly useful is the user needs to export the RAO result in a format different from [FARAO's internal format](/docs/output-data/rao-result-json), referencing CNECs and remedial actions as they were defined in the original (native) CRAC file.
+This is particularly useful if the user needs to export the RAO result in a format different from [FARAO's internal format](/docs/output-data/rao-result-json), and to reference CNECs and remedial actions as they were defined in the original (native) CRAC file.
 Many implementations of CracCreationContext exist, depending on the original format.
 Every implementation has its own specific API.
 CracCreationContexts are the main output of CracCreators.
 ```java